rOpenSpain/tidyBdE/README.md

 ### A note on caching

-You can use **tidyBdE** to create your own local repository in a given local directory by passing the following option:
+You can use **tidyBdE** to create a local cache repository in a directory by passing the following option:

 ``` r
 options(bde_cache_dir = "./path/to/location")